DaGammla/Language-of-Hanoi/README.md

 Parameters: `String`
 Uses seal block
 Description:
-Opens the text file of the given path, if it's present.
+Opens the text file of the given path, if it is present.
 Then, for each character inside the text file, it is stored to the SLOT (S) and then the instructions between the file and the seal instructions are executed, which means at the beginning of the file loop the slot always has to be empty.
 It can be exited with an exit instruction and single characters can be skipped with a skip instruction.
 The string that provides the path does not support escape sequences.
 The path may be absolute or relative to the current file.
 Example:
 ```
 dump    //Clearing slot, so the next character can be taken